QuoteCall

 Marietta Police Department

-We’ve already alluded to the fact that the police department is growing to meet the demands of a booming population; there are 132 sworn officers.
-Recently, they built their own web page attached to the city website.
-The department consists of three separate divisions, each have a number of sub-divisions:
+We’ve already alluded to the fact that the police department is growing to meet the demands of a booming population; there are 166 sworn officers.
+Recently, they built their own web page, which is attached to the city website.
+The department consists of three separate divisions; each have a number of sub-divisions:

 • Support Services - The Support Services Division manages administrative functions that support Uniform Patrol and Investigative Services.